Coffee Part II: The Truth About Coffee

 The Good the Bad and the Ugly of Coffee:

-The Farming Techniques Count
+The Farming Techniques Matter

 Conventional coffee is among one of the most chemically treated foods in the world.
 The seeds are steeped in synthetic fertilizers, pesticides, herbicides, fungicides, and insecticides.
 The United States Environmental Protection Agency (EPA) sets maximum residue levels (MRLs) to ensure that chemicals are not overused in the farming and processing of certain foods.
 However, at this time, the EPA does not have MRLs for coffee.
 It is not just the United States that has dropped the ball on regulating coffee, but many coffee-growing countries still use pesticides that have been banned by the United States and Europe.
 With 42 known pesticides used in growing coffee, there are obvious environmental and physical concerns.
-Opting for organically certified coffee can ensure that pesticide residues are tested, and growing practices are monitored.
+Opting for organically certified coffee can ensure that pesticide residues are tested and growing practices are monitored.

-The concerns over growing coffee do not end with the use of pesticides, but how it is physically impacting our environment.
+The concerns over growing coffee do not end with the use of pesticides, but how it is physically impacts our environment.
 Coffee production in the rainforest alters the ecosystem.
 When these ecosystems are destroyed, the plant and animal species that inhabit the area suffer.
 Worldwide, the use of mono-crop coffee production is leading to deforestation, soil erosion, and water pollution.

-The Testing and Purity of the Coffee
+The Testing and Purity of the Coffee Matters

 While the bean defects all raise concerns for our health, what is more alarming is the way they are treated.
 To ensure the coffee is free of toxins, rigorous testing is required.
 Mold, or mycotoxin, levels in coffee beans have acceptable levels for consumption that differ from country to country.
 If mycotoxins are present, only a small amount can be eliminated at high roast temperatures.
 Unfortunately, these high temperatures may increase the formation of PAHs and eliminate healthy polyphenols in coffee.